 The place is also quite popular amidst trekking enthusiasts because of the rolling hills of Attukad.
 The waterfalls are at their top point during the monsoon season.
 Visiting this place is a treat to the eyes.

 Also, check out some more vacation ideas in Kerala in monsoon.

 Blossom International Park

 Lying at a distance of around 3 km from Munnar, Blossom International Park covers an area of more than 16 acres.
 This park is an ideal picnic spot for locals as well as tourists visiting the area.
-Surrounded by lush greenery, this peaceful park with colorful flower is the perfect place to enjoy nature walk.
+Surrounded by lush greenery, this peaceful park with colorful flowers is the perfect place to enjoy nature walks.